Trilarion/opensourcegames/entries/limbs_off.md

 - Code dependency: Fontconfig, libpng, OpenGL, SDL
 - Developer: plaimi

-Game in plaimi's phun-fysics genre, in which they strive to reproduce complex real life physics, but take certain liberties whenever they feel it will add to the entertainment of the games.
+Game in plaimi's phun-fysics genre, in which they strive to reproduce complex real life physics, but take certain liberties.

 ## Building